Solamento02/stickerSmash-meu/README.md

 I'm just trainning this code from Expo's Tutorial, can be found out on: <a href="https://docs.expo.dev/tutorial/introduction/"> Expo Tutorial </a> </br>
 ### ⚠️Warning:
 I didn't finished the code yet, cuz I found out a bug, some phones doesn't open the gallery
-# Update
-I gave up of this app because of the bug

 ### If you want mess up with my code, requirements:
 [<img title="Node.js" alt="Node.js" height=40px width=40px src="https://raw.githubusercontent.com/tandpfun/skill-icons/65dea6c4eaca7da319e552c09f4cf5a9a8dab2c8/icons/NodeJS-Dark.svg" />](https://nodejs.org)